ligato/docs/docs/plugins/connection-plugins.md

 }
 ```

-The site returns the access token as plain text.
-If the URL is accessed with `GET`, it shows the login page where the credentials are supposed to be put.
+The site returns the access token in plain text.
+If the URL is accessed with `GET`, it displays the login page where the credentials can be entered.
 After successful submit, it redirects to the index.

-To log out, post username to `http://localhost:9191/logout`.
+To log out, post the username to `http://localhost:9191/logout`.

 ```
 {